griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 ## Overview

-Task Memory is a powerful feature of Griptape that allows you to control where the data returned by Tools is stored.
+Task Memory is a powerful feature of Griptape that allows you to control where the data returned by [Tools](../tools/index.md) is stored.
 This is useful in the following scenarios:

 * **Security requirements**: many organizations don't want data to leave their cloud for regulatory and security reasons.
-* **Long textual content**: when textual content returned by Tools can't fit in the token limit, it's often useful to perform operations on it in a separate process, not in the main LLM.
+* **Long textual content**: when textual content returned by Tools can't fit in the token limit, it's often useful to perform actions on it as a separate operation, not through the main LLM.
 * **Non-textual content**: Tools can generate images, videos, PDFs, and other non-textual content that can be stored in Task Memory and acted upon later by other Tools.

+!!! tip
+    Running into issue with Task Memory?
+Check out the [Task Memory Considerations](#task-memory-considerations) section for some common pitfalls.

 ## Off Prompt